almonteco/js-ts--lab/README.md

    - scheduledDate (string like "2025-01-10")

 2. On page load:
-   - Render all jobs into an HTML table or card list.
+   - Render all jobs into an HTML list or table.
-   - Each row/card shows customerName, jobType, status, scheduledDate.
+   - Each row shows customerName, jobType, status, scheduledDate.

 3. Filters:
    - Add a dropdown to filter jobs by: